CLRX/CLRX-mirror/doc/GcnOperands.md

 Constant values are automatically resolved if expression have already value.
 The 1/(2*PI), 1.0, -2.0 and other floating point constant values will be resolved if that accurate floating point value will be given.

+In instruction syntax, operands are listed by name of the encoding field.
+Optionally, in parentheses is given number of the registers.
+Example:

+Syntax: S_SUB_I32 SDST, SSRC0, SSRC1
+Syntax: S_AND_B64 SDST(2), SSRC0(2), SSRC1(2)